 [gravityform id="8" ajax="true"]

-What is the NSW Battery Rebate?
+What is the NSW Battery Incentive?

 The programs allow units called ‘Certificates’ to be created based on the calculated impact of the upgrade.
-For the PDRS, each 0.1kW of capacity calculated during the peak window to be saved, shifted or made available is eligible to create 1 Peak Demand Reduction Certificate (PRC) [pronounced ‘Perk’].
+For the PDRS, each 0.1kW of capacity calculated during the peak window to be saved, shifted or made available is eligible to create 1 Peak Reduction Certificate (PRC) [pronounced ‘Perk’].

 Each certificate is traded for a financial value on the open market.
 The purchasing party is most often Energy Retailers who must acquire a certain volume of certificates each year to fulfil a liability.